ELIZABETH SINN 冼玉儀

 Outside the University, she was a member of the Humanities Panel of the Hong Kong Research Grants Council.
 For many years she served on the Antiquities Advisory Board and was Vice-President of the Royal Asiatic Society (Hong Kong Branch).
 She is an Honorary Advisor to the Hong Kong Museum of History.

 Between 2006 – 2013, she led the Hong Kong Memory Project to produce an online platform for materials on Hong Kong’s history, culture and heritage.
-Currently she is writing a second book on the history of the Bank of East Asia.

 Room 205, May Hall, The University of Hong Kong